mothership-ec/cog/src/Message/Cog/ValueObject/readme.md

 * `delete`

 If "created" metadata already exists, it cannot be set again.
 The same restriction exists for "deleted" metadata.
-Moreover you can disable and enable deleting and updating by calling these methods:
+Moreover you can disable and enable deleting and updating by calling:

 * `disableUpdate` and `enableUpdate`
 * `disableDelete` and `enableDelete`

 When deleting is disabled, restoring also isn't possible.
 Disabling update only affects the update-method, you will still be able to delete the entity.
+You can check whether updating and deleting is enabled by using:

+* `isUpdatable`
+* `isDeletable`

 The following methods should be used to access the metadata: